Sofie-S/androidForumAPI/README.md

 dotnet run
 ```

-The project will run on port 44331 in visual studio and port 5000 when started from the terminal.
+The project will run on port 5000 when started from the terminal.
 You will automatically be redirected to the API hub, otherwise route to **/swagger**.